State Frequency Estimation for Anomaly Detection

 As selected datasets do not report the same flow features, we are required to select a subset of features shared among the selected dataset.
 The features shared between the selected datasets are timestamp, duration, protocol, number of bytes sent, number of packets sent, source and destination IP addresses, and source and destination ports.
 From this subset of features, we select the duration, protocol, number of bytes sent, and the number of packets sent to generate traces for SEQUENT.
 Port numbers are not considered within SEQUENT as they are spurious features within the CTU-13 dataset~\cite{nadeem_2023_sok}.
 We discretize all the selected features except for protocol, as it is already a categorical feature.

 We configure FlexFringe to sort the flows based on the source and destination IP pairs as we want to learn a state machine from connection data.
-Furthermore, we configure FlexFringe to use a sliding window of length 10 for the creation of traces.
+Furthermore, we configure FlexFringe to use a sliding window of length ten to generate traces for the training and test sets.
 By default, FlexFringe stops replaying a trace if it reaches a state and no outgoing transition exists for the next event in the trace.
 We, therefore, configure FlexFringe to allow the replay to reset back to the root state and continue with the remaining events.
 This enables us to compute the visit frequencies of the states for the complete trace.
-Our FlexFringe configuration settings are available on our repository~\cite{SEQUENT_repo}.
+Our FlexFringe configuration settings are available on our repository~\cite{Cao_SEQUENT}.